vagnersant/eliasdorneles.github.io/site/blog/the-power-of-a-good-template.md

 I started to realize the power of code snippets a couple of years ago, when I noticed that I was being lazy to write argument parsing code properly for my Python scripts.
-I knew the script would be much better parsing arguments with argparse, but as I wasn’t sure if the script would be useful yet, I would be lazy and write something like:
+I knew the script would be much better parsing arguments with argparse, but as I wasn’t sure if the script would be useful when I started writing it, I would be lazy and write something like:

 ```